Greyisheep/fastapi_ml_app/README.md

-My first attempta t dockerizing a FastAPI app
+My first attempt at dockerizing a FastAPI app.
+The FastAPI app wraps a machine learning model from hugging face